stonehippo/rack-static-site/README.md

     .jpg
     .gif
     .pdf

+You can add other extensions to the config as needed.

 \* Well, technically not.
 The original item is still cached, but it's not being used any more.